 ABOVE: On this trip I aimed to capture a landscape with the elements that inspire me in Graham Sydney’s paintings of the Maniatoto.
 For me a lonely building or relic in a wide expanse of rolling plain, almost monochromatic – juxtaposed against a line of mountains glowing with the last rays of dusk, is emblematic.
 This day there were clouds above the mountains – messy and ragged – not fitting my concept.
 My choice was to drastically edit the sky or go back another day.
 I couldn’t wait that long.

-Within an hour’s travel of Queenstown there is such a wealth of subjects for the photographer, from the spectacular to the magical.
-Glenorchy, Arrowtown, Wanaka, Kingston, Cardrona, are all unique and interesting, but head further afield and you have the vertiginous wilderness of Fiordland and the rolling pastures of Southland.
-The Caitlin’s is a windswept and wild coastline full of wet rainforests and waterfalls.
+Within an hour’s travel of Queenstown, there is such a wealth of subjects for the photographer, from the spectacular to the magical.
+Glenorchy, Arrowtown, Wanaka, Kingston, and Cardrona, are all unique and interesting but head further afield and you have the vertiginous wilderness of Fiordland and the rolling pastures of Southland.
+The Catlin’s is a windswept and wild coastline full of wet rainforests and waterfalls.
 Two hours east of Queenstown you head through the gateway towns of Clyde and Alexandra into Central Otago and the Maniatoto.

 ABOVE: The Maniototo has a reputation for its sparseness, baking hot in summer and frost covered in winter.
-A wet fog bound morning wasn’t what I expected.
+A wet fog-bound morning wasn’t what I expected.
 The landscape was misty, blue and green and because it is the height of spring, lambs were everywhere, testing out their new legs.
-This one mistook me for me for mum and came bounding joyfully over – then realised I looked nothing like her.
+This one mistook me for mum and came bounding joyfully over – then realised I looked nothing like her.